Hausdorff gaps and towers in P(\omega)/Fin: Preliminaries on gaps

-It is worth mentioning that there is an analogy between gaps and Aronszajn trees, in which destructible gaps correspond to Suslin trees (see \cite[Section 2.2]{abraham}).
-Indeed, if for a given pre-gap $ \mathcal{G} = (L_\alpha, R_\alpha)$ we introduce a ``compatibility'' relation on $\om_1$ in the following way: $\alpha$, $\beta<\om_1$ are compatible if then $\mathcal{G}$ is a gap if there are no uncountable chains (of pairwise compatible elements) on $\om_1$.
-If, moreover, $\mathcal{G}$ is destructible, then there are no uncountable antichains (of~pairwise incompatible elements) on $\om_1$.
+It is worth mentioning that there is an analogy between gaps and Aronszajn trees in which destructible gaps correspond to Suslin trees (see \cite[Section 2.2]{abraham}).
+Indeed, if for a given pre-gap $ \mathcal{G} = (L_\alpha, R_\alpha)_{\alpha<\omega_1}$ we introduce a compatibility relation on $\om_1$ in the following way: $\alpha$, $\beta<\om_1$ are compatible if then $\mathcal{G}$ is a gap if and only if there are no uncountable chains (of pairwise compatible elements) in $\Pw{\om_1}$.
+Moreover, $\mathcal{G}$ is destructible if and only if there are no uncountable antichains (of~pairwise incompatible elements) in $\Pw{\om_1}$.
 This remark explains an analogy in results about destructible gaps and Suslin trees.
-E.g.\ adding a Cohen real adds both a destructible gap and a Suslin tree; under $\mathsf{MA}(\om_1)$ there are neither Suslin trees nor destructible ($\om_1$, $\om_1$)-gaps.
+E.g.\ adding a Cohen real adds both a destructible gap and a Suslin tree; under $\mathsf{MA}_{\om_1}$ there are neither Suslin trees nor destructible ($\om_1$, $\om_1$)-gaps.
 We will see that we can add towers to this picture.